Settings

 Configure the System Log

-The System Log settings allow management of log storage and forwarding logs to an external server for monitoring, troubleshooting, and long-term analysis.
+The System Log settings allow you to manage log storage and send logs to an external log server for monitoring, troubleshooting, and long-term analysis.
+The use of System Log includes the following aspects:

 Figure 1: Configure the System Log- Navigate to Settings > General settings.